Analysis: After two awful seasons, where do UW men’s basketball coach Mike Hopkins and the Huskies go from here?

 No. 2: Then there’s the past two years, highlighted by an unprecedented first-to-worst decline in the Pac-12 standings that coincided with lengthy losing streaks and a couple of off-court incidents, which resulted in key players missing portions or all of the season.
 During this span, UW is 20-38, including 9-29 in the Pac-12.

-No. 3: And there’s no way to ignore the four years and $12.2 million remaining on Hopkins’ contract, which constitutes the second largest buyout in the Pac-12.
+No. 3: And there’s no way to ignore the four years and $12.2 million remaining on Hopkins’ contract, which constitutes the second-largest buyout in the Pac-12.

 Some UW fans have drawn parallels between Hopkins and Jody Wynn, the Husky women’s basketball coach who was fired Monday.